TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-failovergroups-configuring.md

 The failover group will manage the failover of all the databases in the SQL Managed Instance.
 When a group is created, each database in the instance will be automatically geo-replicated to the secondary SQL Managed Instance.
 You cannot use failover groups to initiate a partial failover of a subset of the databases.

 For the existing failover groups across different subscriptions and/or resource groups, failover cannot be initiated manually via portal from the primary SQL Managed Instance.
-Initiate it from the geo-secondary instance instead.
+Initiate it from the geo-secondary instance, instead.

 ### Read-write and read-only listeners

-Read-write and read-only listeners are DNS CNAME records that points to the current primary's URL and secondary's URL.
-They are created automatically when the failover group is created and allows the workloads to transparently reconnect to the new primary/secondary when they changes after failover.
+Read-write and read-only listeners are DNS CNAME records that point to the current primary's URL and secondary's URL.
+They are created automatically when the failover group is created and allow the workloads to transparently reconnect to the new primary/secondary when they change after failover.

 - The DNS CNAME record for the read-write listener URL is formed as `<fog-name>.<zone_id>.database.windows.net`
 - The DNS CNAME record for the read-only listener URL is formed as `<fog-name>.secondary.<zone_id>.database.windows.net`